Essays: The Observer TV column | clivejames.com

 Archive Editor, 18th June 2022

-* Anyone interested in the process by which we transfer old newspaper cuttings to the Web might like to see the screen-shots below, which show the first two paragraphs of Clive's Observer column for 8th October 1972 (click for a larger image).
+* Anyone interested in the process by which we transfer old newspaper cuttings to the Web might like to see the screen-shots below, which show the first two paragraphs of Clive’s Observer column for 8th October 1972 (click for a larger image).
 The raw output of the Optical Character Recognition program (top right) can be particularly amusing.
-Most of the time it's still quicker to correct this than to re-type everything, but in this case I'm not so sure!
+Most of the time it’s still quicker to correct this than to re-type everything, but in this case, though far from the worst, I’m not so sure!